scabench-org/scabench/dataset-generator/README.md

 # ScaBench Dataset Generator

 A comprehensive system for generating and curating security audit datasets from multiple platforms.
-This toolkit consists of two main components:
+This toolkit consists of three components:

 1. **Scraper**: Extracts security audit data from platforms like Code4rena, Cantina, and Sherlock
 2. **Curator**: Filters and enriches the scraped data based on configurable quality criteria
+3. **Source Checkout**: Clones project repositories at exact audit commits for downstream analysis

 The system extracts vulnerability findings, GitHub repository information, and project metadata to create structured datasets for security research.